Last Updated On November 16th, 2018

 The project roadmap is not clearly expounded.
 For instance, it has a single milestone for the year 2018, adding new features and scalability.
 This makes it difficult to assess if the team’s strategy is well thought out or not.

 The main stakeholders in the existing gaming industry are all losing revenue and are therefore unable to reach their potential.
-The industry is full of opportunities and is a major player in todays’ economy.
+The business is full of opportunities and is a major player in today’s’ economy.

-The Refereum model seeks to empower these stakeholders, developers, gamers and influencers so that they can make the most from the thriving business.
+The Refereum crypto model seeks to empower these stakeholders, developers, video gamers and influencers so that they can make the most from the thriving business.
 It uses the innovative blockchain technology to make this possible and it aims to see further growth in the gaming industry.
+You can visit the Refereum website and read the Refereum whitepaper for more information about its ICO and milestones.